cran/NumericEnsembles/README.md

 <!-- badges: start -->
 <!-- badges: end -->

 The goal of NumericEnsembles is to automatically conduct a thorough analysis of numeric data.
 The user only needs to provide the data and answer a few questions (such as which column to analyze).
-NumericEnsembles fits 23 individual models to the training data, and also makes predictions and checks accuracy for each of the individual models.
-It also builds 17 ensembles from the 23 individual data, fits each ensemble model to the training data then makes predictions and tracks accuracy for each ensemble.
+NumericEnsembles fits 18 individual models to the training data, and also makes predictions and checks accuracy for each of the individual models.
+It also builds 14 ensembles from the ensembles of data, fits each ensemble model to the training data then makes predictions and tracks accuracy for each ensemble.
 The package also automatically returns 26 plots (such as train vs holdout for the best model), 6 tables (such as head of the data), and a grand summary table sorted by accuracy with the best model at the top of the report.

 ## Installation